alecbcs/fly-nextcloud/README.md

 occ config:system:set jpeg_quality --value 60
 occ config:app:set preview jpeg_quality --value="60"
 ```

+### Generate Image Thumbnails When System Idle Instead of On Demand
+Click on the circle at the very top right of the web interface > Click on Apps
+> Search (Magnifying Glass) "Preview Generator" > Click on "Download and Enable"
+> Enter Your Password if Needed > Done!

 #### Fix Nextcloud Desktop & Mobile Login Auth Errors
 ```